Akmal al-Din al-Babarti

-Akmal al-Din al-Babarti (أكمل الدين البابرتي), was a Hanafi scholar, jurist, scholastic Maturidi theologian, mufassir (Quranic exegete), muhaddis (Hadith scholar), grammarian (nahawi), an eloquent orator, and prolific author with more than 40 works to his name.
+Akmal al-Din al-Babarti (أكمل الدين البابرتي), was a Hanafi scholar, jurist, scholastic Maturidi theologian, mufassir (Quranic exegete), muhaddith (Hadith scholar), grammarian (nahawi), an eloquent orator, and prolific author with more than 40 works to his name.

 He was praised by several famous scholars, including Ibn Hajar al-'Asqalani, Al-Suyuti, Al-Maqrizi, Ibn Qutlubugha, Ibn Taghribirdi, Ibn al-Hinna'i, Muhammad ibn Iyas, Ibn al-'Imad al-Hanbali, and Abd al-Hayy al-Lucknawi, and the Sultan Barquq was honoring him.

 Teachers

 After studying in Aleppo, he moved to Cairo in 740 A.H.
 (1340 A.D.) where he studied with Shams al-Din al-Isfahani (d.
 749/1348), Qawam al-Din al-Kaki (d.
 749/1348), Abu Hayyan al-Andalusi (d.
 745/1344), Ibn 'Abd al-Hadi (d.
 744/1343) and other renowned scholars.

 He was appointed as professor in Cairo in the khanqah of the Amir Sayf al-Din Shaykhu/Shaykhun al-Nasiri (also al-'Umari), who was originally a member of the household of Sultan al-Nasir Muhammad b.
 Kalawun (d.
 741/1341).